Yemen

 Recommendations for Action

-- All parties to conflict should act to halt continuing use of mines and improvised explosive devices (IEDs).
+• All parties to the armed conflicts should halt use of mines and improvised explosive devices (IEDs).